How long Fastly caches content

 The maximum amount of time we cache content depends on a number of factors including the TTL (Time To Live) and Grace Period, how often an object gets accessed, and how busy other customers are.
 Setting TTL and Grace Period to a week, possibly even two weeks should be absolutely fine.
 For more information about controlling how long Fastly caches your resources, start with our Cache Control Tutorial.

 In general, we will honor any cache-control headers you send to us from your origin; however, if you do not send any cache-control headers, you will most likely reach the Default TTL limit for your service.
-You can change this limit in the Configuration Control Panel under the Settings pane.
+You can change this limit on the Configuration page.

 Changing caching times for different users

 You can change the caching times for different users through Surrogate-Control headers defined by the W3C.
 If, for example, you wanted Fastly to cache something for a month (clearing with API purges, if necessary) but you also wanted to set a maximum age of a single day for users viewing that object in a browser, then you could return the HTTP header:

 The Surrogate Control header in this example tells Fastly to cache the object for a maximum of 2629744 seconds (one month).
 The Cache Control header in this example tells the browser to cache the object for a maximum of 86400 seconds (1 day).

 For more information about controlling caching, see our Cache Control Tutorial.

 To conditionally prevent pages from caching, follow the steps below.